hbeni/fgcom-mumble/client/plugin.spec.md

 Internal state
 --------------
 Internal state is bound to an "identity".
 Each plugin instance can handle multiple identities.
+The identity IID is to be considered local and derived from the client port of the received UDP messages (so the first received port creates the default identity, and other ports respective additional identities).
+Usually the plugin has only one identity (especially with flightsims), however some ATC-clients may register additional ones to service more than one location per session.

-The plugin tracks the following state:
+The plugin tracks the following state per identity:

+- Callsign
+- Location:
+  - latitutde
+  - longitude
+  - altitude
 - Per radio:
   - tuned frequency
   - power knob on/off